kalekdev/uni/semester-2/mathematische-methoden/notes.typ

 #pagebreak()

 == Fourier Transforms
-_Analysis_ - Converts from a signal to a frequency distribution by sampling the signal.\
+_Analysis_ - Converts from time-domain to frequency domain\
-_Synthesis_ - Synthesises the approximated signal from its constituent sinusoids.
+_Synthesis_ - Synthesises the approximated frequency-domain signal back to the time-domain by superposing its sinusoids.

-The goal is to find a set of trigonmetric functions, such that their superposition matches the signal being analysed.
-This is usually done by finding the suitable sinusoid for each possible frequency - changing the time-domain signal to frequency-domain sets of amplitudes and phase shifts.
+The goal is to find a set of periodic functions, such that their superposition matches the signal being analysed.
+This is usually done by finding the suitable sinusoid for each possible frequency, changing the time-domain signal to frequency-domain sets of amplitudes and phase shifts.

 To be able to capture an arbitrary signal in the frequency domain, we need to determine the amplitude, frequency and phase difference of each possible frequency.
 A possible basis could be a single $sin$ function:
 $